iamshawnrice/fimam/README.md

 ### fpush

-Designed to mimic the [push](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/push) native array method, fpush takes an array and appends the remaining arguments to it.
+Designed to mimic the [push](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/push) native array method, fpush takes an array and returns a copy, appending the remaining arguments to it.

 ``````
 import { fpush } from 'fimam';